-- Contexts vary widely between countries, perhaps the group can think of classifying the type of issues most pertinent, as these will vary widely depending on context, UMIC and LIC etc - The group could develop an overview of the main pressure points related to external finance transition and sustaining coverage of priority interventions and help organize work-streams around addressing these.
+- As contexts vary widely between countries, the group could classify the most pertinent types of issue, as these will vary widely according to context, UMIC and LIC, etc. - The group could develop an overview of the main pressure points related to external finance transition and sustaining coverage of priority interventions and help organize work streams around addressing these.